anthonynsimon/timeflake/README.md

 ## Why?
 This could be useful to you, if you're looking for a UUID with the following properties:
 - You want to have UUIDs in URLs that are not predictable (vs auto-increment integers).
-- So they should be random, but roughly-ordered over time so that your MySQL/Postgres indices stay fast and efficient as the dataset grows.
+- They should be random, but roughly-ordered over time so that your MySQL/Postgres indices stay fast and efficient as the dataset grows.
-- And simple to use across multiple machines (no coordination or centralized system required to generate).
+- And simple to use across multiple machines (no coordination or centralized system required).
 - It would be nice if they were compatible with standard 128-bit UUID representations (many libraries in Python handle uuid.UUID, but no third-party types).

 Some existing alternatives which I considered: